gsquad9182556-sys/VERIDU-AI/README.md

 # VERIDU-AI
-An AI model for the 'Mushroom Kingdom of Misinformation' would leverage advanced machine learning, natural language processing and computer vision techniques to detect and flag deepfakes and fake content across text, images and video, specifically themed around mushroom communities or topics. https://youtu.be/gNEcqhwrLSM?si=Iante9XM1Lf550Vd
+An AI model for the 'Mushroom Kingdom of Misinformation' would leverage advanced machine learning, natural language processing and computer vision techniques to detect and flag deepfakes and fake content across text, images and video, specifically themed around mushroom communities or topics.
+🎥 Demo Video
+Watch the demo here: [Click to View] https://youtu.be/gNEcqhwrLSM?si=Iante9XM1Lf550Vd